liangzheng816/OfficeDocs-SharePoint/migration/mm-dropbox-step5-map-identities.md

 The migration admin can create a Microsoft 365 group or AD security group to map the group identities.

-Mapped users and groups will not be added into *Site Visitors* or *Site Members*.
+Mapped users and groups aren't added into *Site Visitors* or *Site Members*.
 Permissions are granted to folders not sites.

 #### Broken permissions

-Migration Manager will migrate broken permission inheritance.
+Migration Manager does migrate broken permission inheritance.

 Authentication between Migration Manager and DropBox should be with Application Auth.
 If you received the error *Unable to access DropBox*, it's most likely not related to breaking permission inheritance in a subfolder.

 ## Map identities

-Map your groups and users in Dropbox to those in Microsoft 365 to migrate your Dropbox sharing settings.
+Map your groups and users in Dropbox to groups and users in Microsoft 365 to migrate your Dropbox sharing settings.

 1. Select the Migrations tab.
 2. Select **Map identities** on the menu bar.